hanyuhanyuhanyu/GodzamoKrazy/README.md

 2022 Jun 30
 - Add option to toggle display of missed golden cookie clicks (and turn off by default)
+- Add autoSweet option to continually ascend until a grimoire seed with Sweet (free Sugar Lump) is found

 2022 Jun 21